Toggle diff (533 lines)

 +the daemon.
 In addition to the standard Guile programming environment,

-+these procedures and variables are also available.
++the following procedures and variables are also available:

 +